idexus/Sharp.UI/doc/propertybindings.md

 # Property Bindings

-__Sharp.UI__ provides a simple way to bind properties of an element to a source, so that when the source changes, the property changes as well.
+__CodeMarkup.Maui__ provides a simple way to bind properties of an element to a source, so that when the source changes, the property changes as well.
 You can bind a property by using the fluent method e.g. `Text()`, `TextColor()` etc. and then using lambda call the method `Path()` to specify the property you want to bind to.

 ```cs